wishonia/wishonia/README.md

 # Frequently Asked Questions

-## Q: Isn't this insanely over-ambitious?
-Why not just focus on smaller focused goals?
+## Q: Why not just focus on smaller focused goals?

 The goal is to minimize wasted duplication of effort to optimize societal resource allocation.
 By limiting its scope to small organizations, it would not be able to prevent duplication of effort on a global scale.

-Furthermore,
-research has shown that the quality of decisions made by groups is proportional to the diversity of the group.
+Research has shown that the quality of decisions made by groups is proportional to the diversity of the group.
 By focusing on a global scale, Wishocracy can tap into the wisdom of the crowd to make better decisions than any one person or small group of people could make.

-This requires that Wishocracy be more of a decentralized protocol that can integrate with any existing system rather than a standalone system.
+This requires a decentralized protocol that can integrate with any existing system rather than a standalone system.

-## Q: What's the benefit of a global todo list.
-How would an individual's vote matter?
-Doesn't the government make decisions on what problems are to be prioritized?
+## Q: What's the benefit of a global todo list?

-The goal of Wishocracy isn't to replace existing governments, DAOs, nonprofits or other organizations but to help them coordinate and make optimal resource allocation decisions.

-The key potential benefits of a global, decentralized todo list are:

 1. **Preventing Waste** - Minimizing duplicated effort by surfacing what problems/wishes people are already working on solving.
 This allows resources to be allocated more efficiently.
 Governments and charitable foundations spend billions on solving important problems, but lack of coordination often leads to significant duplication of effort.
 For instance, if two research organizations each spend $1 million doing animal trials on the same drug, that's effectively $1 million of funding wasted and lots of extra animals suffering for no reason.

-2. **Information** - In democracies, representatives are supposed to do what people want.
-   But how can they do that if we don't have a system to create a budget that illustrates what everyone wants?
-   [Aggregated Pairwise Preference Allocation](#aggregated-pairwise-preference-allocation-appa) is a unique way to quantify what everyone wants.
-   Thus, just having this information available to representatives would actually make it possible for representatives to do what people want.

-3. **Coordination and Cost-Sharing** -
+2. **Coordination and Cost-Sharing** -
    By decomposing solutions into atomic tasks that anyone can contribute to, it enables cost-sharing between organizations that need the same thing.
    This would enable all organizations to accomplish more with the same amount of resources.

-4. **Helping People Maximize Their Impact** - Say you're a charitable individual who wants to improve the world.
+3. **Helping People Maximize Their Impact** - Say you're a charitable individual who wants to improve the world.
 How can you figure out what the most important thing you can do A global decentralized to do list could help charitable people find the highest impact tasks to work on given their skills and resources.

-5. **Iterative Improvement through Impact Tracking** - Iteratively improving allocation of resources over time by feeding impact data back into the prioritization process.
-The system gets smarter.
+4. **Iterative Improvement through Impact Tracking** - Iteratively improving allocation of resources over time by feeding impact data back into the prioritization process.

-The key is to start with small-scale experiments and grow gradually, while maintaining the north star of empowering individuals to self-organize to solve important problems, augmenting rather than replacing existing institutions.

 ## Q: Even if we had a global to-do list, we need every organization to use it for it to be useful.
 How will we make it so that every organization decides to use it?